andymeneely/project-timber-wolf/rules/RULES.md

 ![keycard lock](fig_hex_keycard-lock.png)
 {:.example-right .hexchit .rotate-right}

 **No normal lock**.
 Characters may not move onto a space with the Keycard Door, and only the keycard can open it.
-When a character who has the keycard is adjacent to the Keycard Door, they may remove the Keycard Door token from the boad.
+When a character who has the keycard is adjacent to the Keycard Door, they may remove the Keycard Door token from the board.
 The Keycard is a form of Loot.

 ![keycard](fig_chit_keycard.png)
 {:.example-left .chit .rotate-left}